Photo courtesy of Allyson Magda Photography - found online...

 It is important that the couple check all locations for accessibility concerns.
 For many if there are physical restrictions requiring use of walkers, wheelchairs, mobility devices, etc - they have found it much easier to host the entire event in one location to prevent multiple outings and transports.
 Otherwise - if multiple locations will be used it is important to check each location to determine all needs ahead of time.

 The Ceremony and Reception locations: parking spots for those who need it should be set aside, if there is no reserved handicap spots that will allow for close proximity to the main hub of events.
 Historical buildings can be very difficult as most were never designed to accommodate special needs visitors.
 Hallways and bathrooms should be checked for accessibility with 32" minimum widths, along with handles/bars and lowered sinks.
 Aisles to accommodate wheelchairs and turnarounds need to be considered for ceremony locations.
 Be sure seats can be reserved in convenient spaces where special need guests can access and have visibility.
 If it is the couple that has the disability - they need to determine if aisles are wide enough for their equipment or supports.
 Be sure to provide ramps if needed at any entrances/exits.

-Your wedding should be comfortable for all to partake in that day- with the least restrictive environment enabling all persons in attendance to enjoy themselves and the reason for the event.
-Taking these small steps in advance will go along way in making those dreams come true for all on the wedding day itself!
+Your wedding should be accommodating for all to partake in that day- with the least restrictive environment enabling all persons in attendance to enjoy themselves and the reason for the event.
+Taking these small steps in advance will go along way in making those dreams come true for not only the bridal couple and party , but each guest on the wedding day itself!